In this chapter, we have focused on large-scale as well as the in... | Channels for Pearson+

 In this chapter, we have focused on large-scale as well as the inter- and intracellular events that take place during embryogenesis and the formation of adult structures.
 In particular, we discussed how the adult body plan is laid down by a cascade of gene expression, and the role of cell–cell communication in development.
 Based on your knowledge of these topics, answer several fundamental questions:

-How did we learn about the levels of gene regulation involved in vulval development in C. elegans?
+How do we know that eye formation in all animals is controlled by a binary switch gene?

-Master Drosophilia Development with a bite sized video explanation from Kylia GoodnerStart learning
+Master Segmentation Genes with a bite sized video explanation from Kylia GoodnerStart learning